Benjamin-Borden/DaisyDB/README.md

 cmake --build .

+move the file test_10000_2.txt into the build/tests folder once its been built

 ctest -R

 inorder to compile and run my code.
 My tests are located in teh tests folder.